Softly Constrained Denoisers for Diffusion Models Applied to Partial Differential Equations: Experiments

-To induce the misspecification, we test out different values for the measured flow $f$ in the constraint, while keeping the original data.
-The results using vanilla, guided vanilla, PIDM and our method are shown in \cref{tab:misspec-residuals} reported with residual values and NLL.
-The vanilla diffusion with inference-time guidance is implemented using \cref{eqn:approxConditionalScore} following ``Loss Guided Diffusion'' by \citet{song_loss-guided_2023}, and the guidance scale used for the guided vanilla was tuned to a value of $0.03$ based on the residual values with a grid search.
-Details on this guidance method can be seen in \cref{app:lossGuided}.
-Qualitative visualizations and samples from our method are available in \cref{app:QualsDarcy}.
+To induce misspecification, we test different values for the measured flow $f$ in the constraint, while keeping the original data.
+The results using vanilla, DPS guidance, PIDM and our method are shown in \cref{tab:misspec-residuals} reported with residual values and NLL estimated through the probability flow ODE, as specified in \cref{app:NLLcalc}, with qualitative samples shown in \cref{fig:darcy_samplesresiduals}.
+The guidance scale used for DPS was tuned to $0.02$ based on the residual values with grid search.
 We highlight that PIDM is especially sensitive to the induced misspecifications, causing its residuals to go up considerably to the point that it performs worse than a baseline vanilla diffusion model.
-On the other hand, our model shows relative resilience to these changes.
+On the other hand, our model mostly preserves the NLL.
 We hypothesize that it can still use the information in the area where the $f$-field is correctly specified as zero, while learning to adapt the gradient information used for the source and the sink.
 Using a guidance method with vanilla diffusion slightly improves the residuals but not by a significant margin, and the same behavior continues across different misspecification levels.